 Continue Reading Below

-The 37-year-old Washington, D.C., outsider arguably has many more obstacles to overcome to prove himself victorious.
-If elected, he would become the first openly gay president and youngest-ever person to become president.
+If elected, Buttigieg -- a 38-year-old Washington, D.C., outsider -- would become the first openly gay president and youngest-ever person to become president.

 Buttigieg, who was elected mayor of South Bend in 2011 at the age of 29, has reported six-figures salaries over the past few years.
-According to Celebrity Net Worth, he has a net worth of about $250,000.
+According to Forbes, he is worth about $100,000.

 “Everybody’s talking about the middle of the country like it’s some mysterious place and I think it might make sense to have somebody in the mix who actually lives here,” Buttigieg said.
 “I actually live in a middle-class lifestyle, in a middle-class neighborhood, in the American Midwest.”

-In April, Sanders, too, released 10 years worth of returns, which showed his adjusted gross income in 2017 was $1,131,925 — mainly thanks to royalties from his book "Where We Go From Here."
-Biden, who earned around $230,000 annually during his time in the White House, is worth about $1.5 million, per Celebrity Net Worth.
-That doesn't include the multi-million dollar book deal he signed with Flatiron Books in 2017.
+Last April, Sanders, too, released 10 years worth of returns, which showed his adjusted gross income in 2017 was $1,131,925 — mainly thanks to royalties from his book "Where We Go From Here."
+Biden, who earned around $230,000 annually during his time in the White House, is worth about $9 million, per Forbes.